-The common warrants will be issued in a form filed as an exhibit to the registration statement of which this prospectus is a part and the following summary is subject to and qualified in its entirety by the filed exhibit.
-You should review a copy of the form of common warrant for a complete description of the terms and conditions applicable to the common warrants.
+The common warrants will be issued in the respective forms filed as an exhibit to the registration statement of which this prospectus is a part and the following summary is subject to and qualified in its entirety by the filed exhibits.
+You should review a copy of each form of common warrant for a complete description of the terms and conditions applicable to the common warrants.